eason-pan-ep/maze-generation-algorithms-visualization/README.md

 ### Using the hunt-and-kill algorithm to generate mazes

 ## Goals
-- Implement the hunt-and-kill algorithm that can eventually expend to the whole grid
+- Implement the hunt-and-kill algorithm that can eventually expand to the whole grid
 - Implement visualizations of the maze generation progress

+## How to run
+in terminal `python3 driver.py`